 I was recently interviewed by Kassia Byrnes from the Pedestrian TV website for an article about how to make a career change at any age – particularly the older you are.

 Most of us aren’t lucky enough to choose the right career path as soon as we leave school that will give us job satisfaction for the rest of our lives.
 Sometimes we get lucky and we land the perfect career.
-More often however, after real-world experience in the job you always wanted, you may start doubting whether it’s what you want for the rest of your working life.
+More often, however, after real-world experience in the job you always wanted, you may start doubting whether it’s what you want to do for the rest of your working life.

-For many the thought of having to saying goodbye to a steady income to start from scratch is scary.
+For many the thought of having to say goodbye to a steady income to start from scratch is scary.
 But then again, is it scarier than spending the next 50-odd years not loving your work?
 Below are my top tips for making a career change with confidence.

 When should you consider a career change?

-Let’s be honest, every job has it’s ups and downs.
+Let’s be honest, every job has its ups and downs.
 As long as you enjoy your job for the majority of the time then a career change may not be necessary.
-But, if you can’t shake that feeling of just not fitting in your current role, there are a few questions you need to be asking yourself, as follows:
+But, if you can’t shake that feeling of just not fitting in to your current role, there are a few questions you need to be asking yourself, as follows:

 - Do you dread going to work in the morning?